emperor-limitless/go-synthizer/readme.md

  - Creating generators, StreamingGenerator and bufferGenerator.
  - Creating Sources, Direct, ScalarPanned, AngularPanned, And Source3D
  - Creating Buffers.
+ - Creating streams, From file and memory, Custom is not implemented because I'm not really sure of a safe way to do it, And to be honest, I don't understand how it works my self, So if you do, Please submit a pull request.
  - Editing properties.